-Our Sports Medicine experts at Nemours/Alfred I. duPont Hospital for Children are frequently invited as lecturers and presenters at conferences, and often appear in national and local television, radio and newspaper media outlets.
+Our Sports Medicine experts at Nemours Children’s Hospital, Delaware are frequently invited as lecturers and presenters at conferences, and often appear in national and local television, radio and newspaper media outlets.
 Nemours’ sports medicine experts also have authored or co-authored book chapters and numerous papers in medical journals.

 At Nemours, hip disorders we treat and study include developmental dysplasia, Perthes and slipped capital femoral epiphysis (SCFE).

-The research team is led by J. Richard Bowen, MD, pediatric orthopedic surgeon at Nemours/Alfred I. duPont Hospital for Children.
+The research team has been led by J. Richard Bowen, MD, pediatric orthopedic surgeon at Nemours Children’s Hospital, Delaware.
 Dr. Bowen is a frequent invited lecturer and presenter at conferences, and has authored or co-authored numerous book chapters and papers in medical journals, including 28 in the past 7 years alone.

 Together with our Center for Orthopedics Research and Development (CORD), we develop devices and methods that directly impact children with musculoskeletal and orthopedic disabilities.
 CORD works closely with our Gait Analysis Laboratory to provide the physicians with three-dimensional motion analysis of their patients’ gait cycles.